shard-org/sherbert/files/index.md

 ## Projects
-Our flagship project is [shard](/projects/shard) -- a simple, pragmatic, and non opinionated functional functional flavoured imperative language.
+Our flagship project is [shard](/projects/shard) -- a simple, pragmatic, and non opinionated functional flavoured imperative language.
 Have a peek!
 And if it is something you'd like, why not contribute?

 For more information on all of the **nh3** projects, see the [/projects](/projects) page.